imraghavagr/Web-Development-Bootcamp/18.EJS/18.4 EJS Partials/README.md

 # Partials and Layouts

-All the static files can not be loaded when we send the response using res.render(), for it to work, place all your static files under a "public" folder in the root directory of your project and then use the following code line to tell express where to find the static files
+All the static files can not be loaded when we send the response using res.render(), for it to work, place all your static files under a "public" folder in the root directory of your project and then use the following middleware to tell express where to find the static files

 ```js
 app.use(express.static("public"));